 - A. Departmental Math Exam-the student must pass the semester's departmental math exam by the third testing with an 80 or better on the exam.
-Students who do not achieve an 80 by the third testing fail the clinical course and are administratively withdrawn at that time, regardless of other grades.
-Students will not pass medications until this exam is passed. - B. Weekly clinical evaluation-students will receive a weekly clinical evaluation based on the student's individual clinical performance and preparedness to practice nursing.
+Students will not pass medications until this exam is passed.
+Students who do not achieve an 80 by the third testing fail the clinical course and are administratively withdrawn at that time, regardless of other grades. - B. Weekly clinical evaluation-students will receive a weekly clinical evaluation based on the student's individual clinical performance and preparedness to practice nursing.
 The weekly ratings are averaged together for the length of the course.
 The student must have a 76-performance average in order to complete the course, and if not, fails the clinical course, regardless of other clinical grades.
-The weekly grade also includes clinical activities on Friday.

-- C. Written Work: Students should strive for a 76 average on all required written work.
-All work must be turned in complete by the deadline according to the schedule.
-If work is not turned in, the weekly grade is a zero, however, the work must still be completed and turned in for the student to exit the course.
-This includes but is not limited to vSims work; Patho form and care plans, concept maps, case studies, worksheets etc. as assigned - D. Completion of Skills Checklist to 90% and Performance of both sterile skills-four weeks prior to graduation, the student must have completed 90% of the skills checklist and must have performed the two sterile procedures at least once in order to graduate.
-Students who fail to complete 90% of the checklist OR who fail to complete both sterile skills, fail the clinical course, regardless of other clinical grades. - E. CPR and Immunizations-CPR and immunizations must be kept current.
+The weekly grade also includes Friday Lab activities. - C. Written Work: students should strive for a grade greater than a 76 average on all required written work.
+ALL work must be turned in complete by the deadline according to the schedule.
+If work is not turned in, The grade is a "0"; however, the work must still be completed and turned in in order for the student to exit this course.
+Students who do not turn in an assignment will fail the clinical course, regardless of other grades.
+This includes, but is not limited to, ATI, pathos, care plans, clinical care maps, case studies, worksheets, etc. as assigned. - D. Skills Checklist and Performance of at least one sterile skill: Students must continue to complete the skills checklist and must score 80% on the checklist or above.
+At least one of the sterile skills (Foley catheter or sterile dressing) must be completed this semester. - E. CPR and Immunizations-CPR and immunizations must be kept current.
 If CPR expires or if an immunization booster/update is required, the student may not attend clinicals, accruing absences.
 Should this put the student over the allowable absences, the student will fail the clinical course, regardless of other grades.
 If the student misses one day due to an expired CPR or immunization, that student will have to make up that day in the clinical setting.
 IT IS THE RESPONSIBILITY OF THE STUDENT TO MAINTAIN CPR AND IMMUNZATIONS. - F. Summative Evaluation-at the end of the semester, the student will have a summative evaluation that states if the student met all expectations of the clinical experience.
 The student must have completed all assignments, remediation, clinical experiences and make up days in order to have a successful summary.